paweljakubas/j-data-analysis/chapters/sql.md

 insert into salgrade values (5,3001,99999);
 ```

-We can load the script
+The script be loaded
 ```bash
 $ sqlite3 test.db < create.sql
 ```

-Now we can inspect the created db
+The created db can be inspected
 ```sql
 $ sqlite3 test.db
 SQLite version 3.39.1 2022-07-13 19:41:41